promiscuous-io/robust-redis-lock/README.md

 Note that if a lock is recovered there is no guarantee that the other process has died vs. that it is a slow running process.
-Therefore be very mindful of what expiration value you set as a value to low can result in multiple processes accessing the critical section.
+Therefore be very mindful of what expiration value you set as a value too low can result in multiple processes accessing the critical section.
 If you have recovered a lock you should cleanup for the dead process if its possible to get into an unstable state.